 - Butterfly Timo Boll ALC

-And the ordering isn’t random.
-I’ve listed them from the cheapest to the most expensive!
+And the ordering isn’t random, either.
+We’ve listed them from the cheapest to the most expensive!

 - The #1 blade for beginners/improvers

-As I mentioned earlier, if you’re a relatively new player you should stay away from the offensive and carbon blades until you’ve developed your strokes and control.
+If you’re a relatively new player, you should stay away from all of the offensive and carbon blades until you’ve developed your strokes and control.
 The temptation is to buy a really expensive and fast blade… but that isn’t going to help you learn.

 The Eastfield Allwood Table Tennis Blade is a classic 5-ply allround blade offering medium speed, exceptional control, and fantastic feedback.
 This blade makes it easy to loop, smash, and attack.
 But is also perfect if you want to block and control the ball, even chop.